A procedure used to fill a cavity, in your tooth.

 Cavities can also weaken the tooth itself, which can lead to further chipping, cracks, and damage.

 For these reasons, the hole will need to be cleaned and filled with a ‘filling’ to avoid pain, discomfort, and further damage to the tooth and your overall oral health.
 These fillings are usually made from a material called ‘amalgam’, but can also be made from composite resin, gold, or porcelain (more on these materials below).

-Your dentist will suggest the best option for your teeth - it usually depends on the placement of the tooth that needs a filling - and you can make the decision for the best filling material together.
+Your dentist will suggest the best option for your teeth - it usually depends on the placement of the tooth that needs a filling - and you can decide on the best filling material together.

 How do dental fillings work?

-Even if you think you have a cavity, your dentist will still want to book a check up to inspect and confirm the issue.
-They will then book a second appointment in order to have the filling done.
+Even if you think you have a cavity, your dentist will still want to book a check-up to inspect and confirm the issue.
+They will then book a second appointment to have the filling done.